 Message from the Director

-The Musculoskeletal Research Center (MSRC) was established in 1990 for the purpose of orthopaedic education and research.
-Since then, the MSRC has been a flourishing enterprise where engineers, biologists, physicians and surgeons work together to teach and mentor highly qualified students, research fellows, and residents.
-Our multidisciplinary integrative research programs expose all to state-of-the-art translational research in orthopaedic medicine.
-Our laboratories are designed to allow researchers to collaborate seamlessly and perform research projects at the molecular, cellular, tissue, and joint levels.
+The Musculoskeletal Research Center (MSRC) was established in 1990 for education and research in Orthopaedics.
+Since then, it has been a flourishing, multi-disciplinary enterprise where engineers, biologists, physicians and surgeons work together seamlessly to perform cutting edge basic and translational research at the molecular, cellular, tissue, and joint levels.

 The MSRC has enabled a large number of motivated undergraduate and graduate students as well as international post-doctoral research fellows with diverse backgrounds to come and learn how to do orthopaedic research the correct way.
 Working together, we have earned a national and international reputation of excellence in basic and translational research.

 Currently, our major foci include 1) biomechanical properties of ligaments and tendons, 2) in-vitro and in-vivo joint mechanics and function, and 3) functional tissue engineering (FTE) of healing and regeneration of ligaments and tendons.

 We strive to serve the orthopaedic sports medicine and biomechanics community as well as organizations such as ISL&T, WACBE, ORS, BMES, ASME, AOSSM, AANA, ISAKOS, Magellan, Herodicus and so on.